The Circumstance

-The Circumstance (Italian: La Circonstanza) is a 1973 film written and directed by Ermanno Olmi.
-The film received a special mention at the 1974 San Sebastián International Film Festival.
+The Circumstance (Italian: La Circostanza) is a 1973 Italian drama film written, directed and edited by Ermanno Olmi.
+The film was screened at the 1974 San Sebastián International Film Festival, where it received a special mention.

 Plot

 Laura, a lawyer who comes from an upper-class Milanese family, leads an altogether placid life.
 After witnessing an almost-fatal motorcycle accident near her family's country home, she becomes obsessed with the young victim, leading to a series of flashbacks and introspective instants that probe the bourgeois life she leads.